Spanish Residency Certificate for Citizens of EU countries

-All EU and EEA (European Economic Area) citizens and their family members have the right to visit, live or work in Spain, and a Spanish residency certificates confirms your status as a resident in Spain.
+All EU and EEA (European Economic Area) citizens and their family members have the right to visit, live or work in Spain.
+A Spanish residency certificate confirms your status as a resident in Spain.
 For stays of up to 3 months there is no need to register or obtain any Spanish documentation unless you are going to be working, or for example buying a property, in which case you’ll need an NIE.
 After that period, or if you intend to stay more than 3 months, you are expected to register as a resident.

-You are given a residency certificate, or ‘certificado de residencia‘, when you successfully register, and the issue of certificates is controlled by the National Police, (Cuerpo Nacional de Policia).
+You are given a residency certificate, or ‘certificado de residencia‘, when you successfully register.
+The issue of certificates is controlled by the National Police, (Cuerpo Nacional de Policia).

-The residencia card doesn’t have an expiry date on it.
-It includes name, NIE, date of birth, place of birth, nationality and your address in Spain, and is only valid accompanied with national photographic ID, such as passport.
+The residency certificate doesn’t have an expiry date on it.
+It includes name, NIE, date of birth, place of birth, nationality and your address in Spain.
+It is only valid if accompanied with a valid passport or national ID card.

 Obtaining a Spanish Residency Certificate